 Q.5 What is infrared film used in aerial photography?
 Q.6 What is over lapping in aerial photography?
-Q.7 Fill in the blank-

 - a) ----- sometimes known as black and white film, is the most frequent type used in photogrammetry. - b) Aerial photography should be flown while the sun is ----- degrees above the horizon, according to experience.